-Under the QEOP an offset may only be required where a prescribed activity is likely to result in a significant residual impact on a MSES.
-Two impact guidelines have been prepared by the State to support a determination as to whether an impact is 'significant' and therefore offsets required.
-The most applicable to Inland Rail is:
+Under the QEOP, an offset is required where a prescribed activity is likely to result in a significant residual impact (SRI) on a MSES.
+There are two QEOP SRI guidelines that support a determination as to whether an impact is 'significant':

-The Queensland Environmental Offsets Policy: Significant Residual Impact Guideline which applies to development that requires an approval under Environmental Protection Act 1994 (EP Act), Nature Conservation Act 1992 (NC Act) or Marine Parks Act 2004 (DEHP, 2014).
+- Department of Environment and Heritage Protection 2014: applies to development that requires an approval under Environmental Protection Act 1994 (EP Act), Nature Conservation Act 1992 (NC Act) or Marine Parks Act 2004 (DEHP, 2014); and - Department of State Development, Infrastructure and Planning 2014: applies to development that requires an approval under the Planning Act 2016 (Planning Act).

-While the guideline may not specifically apply to coordinated projects it will be used to support an assessment of whether impacts from the project are likely to be 'significant' and require offsetting.
+While these guidelines may not specifically apply to coordinated projects, they will be used to support an assessment of whether impacts from the project are likely to be 'significant' and require offsetting, as appropriate.
 This guideline would be applicable for secondary approvals (where required) under NC Act and EP Act.